manoverboard/AndrewBoardman/_projects/8-the-world-s-fair.md

 Directed by Andrew Boardman
 Production assistance by Maeve Boardman

 Archival footage supplied by [Internet Archive](https://archive.org) in association with Prelinger Archives.
-Sound recordings by Andrew Boardman, Felix Blume and Jacek Książek.
+Sound recordings by Andrew Boardman, with files from Felix Blume and Jacek Książek.

 <section class="project-column-one" markdown="1">